evolbioinfo/goalign/README.md

   * tnt
 * rename:      Rename sequences of the input alignment, (using a map file, with a regexp, or just clean names)
 * replace:     Replace characters in sequences of input alignment using a regex
+* replace stops: Replace internal stop codons with NNN in nt sequences of input alignment
 * sample: Samples sequences or subalignments
   * seqs: Randomly samples a subset of sequences from the input alignment
   * sites: Extracts a sub-alignment starting a a random position, and with a given length